 “If it is a thing they are not, is our friend.
-There is nothing within your power that you can do to stop their advance, not once they decided on a goal.
-It is like being in a collision course with a force of nature.”
+There is nothing you can do to stop their advance, not once they decided on a goal.
+It is like facing a force of nature.”

 Someone shouted a late warning, as the creature picked up one of the crew and threw the poor man against Diodorus, the captain ducking barely in time to avoid being hit; a brief moment later he heard the man hitting the water.
 Right, the guardian wants the relic?
 Diodorus took the bronze tube out and waved it in the direction of the guardian.

 “This is what you want, is it not?
-You came all the way here for this?
+You came here for this?
 Then come get it!”

-The creature charged him once again, Diodorus dancing so that he could face the guardian’s burnt flank; as they circled each other the creature made a move to grab and snatch the Greek.
-Failure met it, however, its efforts were enough to trap the captain.
-Forced to block the follow-up attacks with his sword, a desperate Diodorus threw himself under the guardian, sliding towards relative safety.
+The creature charged at him once again, Diodorus dancing so that he could face the guardian’s burnt flank; as they circled each other the creature made a move to grab and snatch the Greek.
+It failed, but its efforts trapped the captain.
+Forced to block the follow-up attacks with his sword, a desperate Diodorus threw himself under the guardian, sliding towards safety.

 With a pained cry the creature made its diminished patience known.
-Snapping its arms as they seemed to grow even longer, climbed the mast making all the way to the top with two lunges.
+Snapping its arms as they seemed to grow even longer, it climbed the mast, making to the top with two lunges.
 Diodorus looked up, wondering what the guardian was going to do.

 Lower jaw dislodging, leaving a gaping and expanding maw.
-The rest of the body seemed to dangle in disturbing angles lifeless, as the voracious maw sucked into it the mast, broken planks, light barrels and abandoned weapons.
+The rest of the body seemed to dangle in disturbing angles, lifeless as the voracious maw sucked the mast, broken planks, light barrels and abandoned weapons.